Page good for smart-phones. On PCs/Laptops it may look too large. To reduce press "Ctrl" & "minus" or click "View" then "Zoom out"

 Liebherr R902 tracked excavator

-at 51ft, this is probably the longest reach in the South Level
+at 51ft, this was probably the longest reach in the South Level

 Photos: Peter Cox, Apr 2012